ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ```

 At the point marked `??` inside `g`, both `outer` and `inner` are
-stack-allocated values and thus `local`.
+stack-allocated values and thus local.
 However, only `inner` is any-region
 local, having been allocated in `g`'s region.
 The value `outer` is instead
 outer-region local: it is stack-allocated but from a region outer than `g`'s
 own.